Atrophius/twihl/_posts/2021-03-28-weekly-roundup-4.md

 ## Suisei's Radio Presence is Changing

 This weekend is the last episode of Suisei's weekly radio show, Music Space.
-The show ran for a year, ending with exactly 52 episode.
+The show ran for a year, ending with exactly 52 episodes.
 Sadly, due to the pandemic, quite a lot of the later episodes were re-runs due to the state of emergency in Japan making it impossible to do in-studio shows with guests.
 After the final show airs in Japan this weekend, the parts should end up on Suisei's